Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 - Applications - allows administrator to ascertain new applications and add information to become member.
 - Flag interest in activities - displays a count against each activity of interest shown.
 - Exhibition page showns images and artist names of all artworks flagged for exhibit in club's annual exhibition.
-- Gallery page shows all artworks of members in a carousel, whether for exhibition, or not. also shows whether an artwork has been sold.
+- Gallery page shows all artworks of members, whether for exhibition, or not. also shows whether an artwork has been sold.
 - Search facility for members artworks, search against index of artist name or artwork title.